Pi

 are not very smart and when they get together they herd together.

-that transcendentals such as Pi and the irrationals -- really the
+such as Pi and the irrationals -- really the straight-line

-straight-line incommensurables -- belong to two different classes of
+incommensurables -- belong to two different classes of numbers.
+For

-number of steps, but transcendentals are not constructible with the
+number of steps, but transcendentals are not constructible with real

-Pythagorean Theorem.
-This starts another chapter on Pi that deals
+starts another chapter on Pi that deals with the squaring

-with the squaring of a circle.
-The basic question is: Can the area or
+of a circle.
+The basic question is: Can the area or the

-the circumference of a circle be equated exactly with the area of
+circumference of a circle be equated exactly with the area of a

-a square?
-You need to know the physical parameter represented by
+square?
+You need to know the physical parameter represented by area

 We have two book